TJSWLWM/TJSWLWM.github.io/index.md

 This is a link to the Time Series Repository for the work related to that project.
 -[Link to Time Series Work](https://github.com/TJSWLWM/TJSWLWM.github.io/tree/main/timeseries)

+Here is a link to a Baseball HQ website tutorial that I created.
 ![Baseball HQ website tutorial I created](https://img.youtube.com/v1/f67kIwHFOBE/0.jpeg)](http://www.youtube.com/watch?v=f67kIwHFOBE)